The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

 \subsection{Evaluation Metrics and Datasets}

-We introduce the commonly used evaluation metrics and datasets for face preprocessing, especially the landmark-based alignment.
-As presented in the following part of this subsection, most landmark-based methods employ the quantitative metrics, such as normalized mean error; whereas the face frontalization generally investigate the visual quality of synthesized frontal face, which lacks of a standard evaluation metric.
-Besides, some methods employ the evaluation oriented to large-pose face recognition, and we will describe their metrics in the face representation section.
+We introduce the commonly used evaluation metrics and datasets for face alignment.
+As presented in the following part of this subsection, most landmark-based methods employ the quantitative metrics, such as normalized mean error.
+Besides, landmark-free methods employ the evaluation oriented to face recognition, and we will describe their metrics in the face representation section.